 5. Let rise covered and warm until doubled in size.

-6. Punch down, put into well oiled mini muffin pans or half loaf pans.
+6. Punch down, put into well oiled mini muffin pans or half loaf pans lined with parchment paper (my preference).
 Rise again until doubled in size.

 7. Bake at 350 until golden brown.
 About 40 minutes..

 8. Immediately remove from pans and cool on rack.

 For Rosh Hashannah, add dates and a honey cinnamon glaze.

 1/2 c. chopped medjool dates

 1/4 c honey

 1 tsp cinnamon

 1. Mix dates into the dough after the second rise and before putting into round baking dish.